tomerovadia/GoogleUnfilteredSearch/README.md

 __Google Unfiltered.News__ is an interactive interface for exploring what's on the mind of others in the country.

-This project is inspired by [Alphabet's Unfiltered.News](https://unfiltered.news) Â
+This project is inspired by [Alphabet's Unfiltered.News](https://unfiltered.news).

 ## Technology

 This application utilizes a [Google Trends API](https://www.npmjs.com/package/google-trends-api) made available as an npm package.
 It provides four methods: